 On this SaaS pricing strategy, Massimo Chieruzzi says:

 “This proved to be a great strategy at the beginning.
 We were acquiring customers at a lower price because of our blog.
-The cheaper pricing was still profitable and won customers from competitors.”Massimo Chieruzzi, co-founder and CMO of Breadcrumbs (and CEO and co-founder of AdEspresso)
+The cheaper pricing was still profitable and won customers from competitors.”Massimo Chieruzzi, co-founder and CPO of Breadcrumbs (and CEO and co-founder of AdEspresso)

 As AdEspresso became market leaders, the team started conducting various price experiments to ensure they were not leaving money on the table.

 Here are three significant things the startup did: